Cyclone-Robosub/Systems-Architecture-2026/README.md

 2. `[sensor]_settings` - service containing sensor settings (vision, DVL, maybe BMS)
     1. one of these services per sensor.
 Each has unique data corresponding to individual sensor specs, plus a toggle field
 3. TBD action about updating waypoints
+4. `trigger_dropper` - service to trigger manipulations dropper.
+We're expecting this to be sent to a seperate microcontroller (probably a Pico) to the robot thrusters Pico.
+Like the heartbeats, this probably contains just a boolean without intrinsic meaning: the receipt of the signal itself contains all the information we need to take action (i.e. release the dropper).